 Finding Balance With Yoga for Infertility

-If fertility treatments are causing you to feel stressed and out of sorts, maybe you can find balance and harmony with yoga for infertility classes.
+If fertility treatments are causing you to feel stressed and out of sorts, find balance and harmony with yoga for infertility classes.

 The discipline of yoga addresses physical, mental and emotional issues that block the human body.
-In fact, many proponents of yoga for infertility believe in the power of yoga in helping them to conceive and have a baby.
+In fact, many proponents of yoga for infertility believe in the power of yoga to help them conceive and have a baby.

 Yoga for infertility can be done anywhere